 Annapurna Circuit trek is a moderate-level trek, the one major challenge is to cross Thorung La Pass at 5,416 m.
 But you can go at a slow pace, this will help you to acclimatize better.

-All in all both treks are amazing in its own way.
-You’ll enjoy both treks immensely !!
+All in all, both treks are amazing in their own way.
+You’ll enjoy both treks immensely!

-If you want more challenging trek with more diverse landscapes and culture then make your way to Annapurna Circuit trek
+If you want more challenging trek with diverse landscapes and culture then make your way to Annapurna Circuit trek.

 If you want more epic and adventure and want more views of snow-capped peaks then make your way to Everest Base Camp.

-But one thing is sure whatever you decide, you will have now any regrets !!!
+But one thing is sure, whatever you decide, you will not have any regrets!

 So, don’t waste the opportunities to explore Nepal by choosing any of one these amazing treks in Nepal.

-If you want any information about Annapurna Circuit Trek and Everest Base Camp trek you can contact us at any time.
+If you want any information about Annapurna Circuit Trek and Everest Base Camp trek or any other treks in Nepal, you can contact us at any time.